theKashey/react-locky/README.md

 To disable this behavior - apply ` -webkit-overflow-scrolling: touch;` on the page.

+Locky in non-headless mode will produce a div.
+That div could be something you dont want to have.
+Feel free to set a `className` prop, with class holding `display:inline` - as a result parasite div will shrink to 1 pixel.

 # Other usages

 Just track clicks outside your element